 Alleged Crime and Trial

-Neither Wellman or Dickson could tell the detectives where my house was or how they drove from my house to the crime scene and back, something they should have been able to do if their testimony had been true.
+Neither Wellman or Dickson could tell the detectives where my house was or how they drove from my house to the crime scene and back, something they should have been able to do if they had ever been to my house and their testimony had been true.
 The detectives then drove four different routes from my house to the crime scene and back taking 36, 39, 41, and 47 minutes.
-At the Evidentiary Hearing the actual drive time has been established as 47 minutes.

 To dispute my defense the prosecutor presented the majority of my alibi evidence including numerous phone calls and phone records for calls to and from my house at 10:11, 10:30, 11:25, 11:28, 11:31, 11:32, 11:44, and 11:47 am.
 Each individual testifying to these phone calls said they had spoken with me during the call.
-The prosecutor also produced witnesses who testified they were at my house from 11:45 to 12:00 pm or into the afternoon.
-The prosecutor proved I was home until at least 10:30 am and after 11:30 am (the original time frame of 11:00-1 pm) The prosecutor credited my testimony for a phone call I made at 10:45 am.
-Then he argued to the jury that there was a time gap in my alibi of 45 minutes from 10:45 to 11;30 am and that the crime could have taken place in as little as 36 minutes.
+The prosecutor also produced witnesses who testified they were at my house from 11:45 to 12:00 pm on into the afternoon.
+The prosecutor proved I was home until at least 10:30 am.
+Then the prosecutor proved I was home after 11:30 am (the original time frame of 11:00 am-1 pm) The prosecutor credited my testimony for a phone call I made at 10:45 am.
+Then he argued to the jury that there was a time gap in my alibi of 45 minutes from 10:45 to 11:30 am and that the crime could have taken place in as little as 36 minutes.

 The prosecutor presented no physical evidence of any kind; his entire case against me was built on the testimony of Wellman and Dickson and three of their friends who I also knew.

 - J.D.
 Petty falsely testified that he loaned me a shotgun to go skeet shooting the morning of the murder.
 He testified that he dropped the shotgun off at my house on his way to school and attempted to corroborate this story with a 7:55 am phone call to my house.
 Petty’s High School Administrator testified that Petty was present in school at 7:55 am the morning of the murder.
+(The California 3rd District off Appeals recognized this conflicting as Petty cannot be two places at once, however the court did nothing to resolve the conflict.)
 Petty also testified that he picked the shotgun up from my house after school; however his work schedule and conflicting testimony from those who were at my house that day impeached his testimony and proved it was a lie.